ArtiPedia/blog-v3/_posts/2016-03-24-jekyll-subscribe-form.md

-## How to make a subscribe form on Jekyll blog?
+## How to create a subscribe form on Jekyll blog?

 We are using a free service called [**SimpleForm**](https://getsimpleform.com/){:rel='nofollow'}{:target="_blank"} to create our form.
 SimpleForm is a service similar to Formspree which I discussed in [How to make a contact form in Jekyll](/jekyll-contact-form/){:target="_blank"}